c1242213/WebProgramming260/README.md

 ## Images - the pages include options for pictures with a svg image.
 There is a page to includes the images those are.
 ## Websocket - A message to tell the user that someone else has added to the art gallery can be used.

+# CSS deliverable
+## CSS pages - I've successfully created 4 pages for the user that includes new updated HTML that incorporates their own css file.
+These files use bootstrap to better design the pages.
+### The login and about page - the login and the about page uses CSS to design a clean header and footer that is used in all the pages.
+It remains similar to the html design but with new color and window resizing

+### Play page - My gallery page uses the table design in css to move the pictures the the gallery based on the sizing of the window.
+It also shows that the user is going to select that image if they hover over the picture.

+### Gallery page - the gallery page has maintained a similar structure to the html update but uses thumbnail to display the pictures.